pintermor9/DiscordUtils/docs/source/event_reference.rst

     .. tip::

-        If you want to know if the player is looping, use :attr:`Song.is_looping`.
+        If you want to know if the player is looping, use :attr:`disutils.Song.is_looping`.

 .. function:: on_disutils_music_queue_remove(ctx: discord.Context, song: disutils.Song)